Ed Hussey – People Solutions Director

 Whilst many businesses thought it was a great idea initially, remote working has recently fallen out of favour and some corporates have taken steps to bring workers back to the office – so is it time for a wider rethink?

-Last year, IBM took the decision to call people back to the office as part of a move to encourage greater collaboration.
+In 2017, IBM took the decision to call people back to the office as part of a move to encourage greater collaboration.
 Other early-adopters of remote working have backtracked similarly, some claiming that remote working was not having the expected benefit in terms of productivity and in some cases, workers had reported feeling isolated or left out.

 Rather than going into reverse, remote working opportunities are being used even more widely by small and growing businesses.
 In a bid to optimise work space and reduce costs, remote working has become a standard part of their work plans, and as long as candidates are recruited on this basis, the benefits of operating in this way should outweigh any downsides.

 From a management perspective, there are important considerations to bear in mind before offering remote working.
 For example, this way of working is not necessarily going to produce the best productivity outcome if the role involves collaboration, regular meetings or real-time interaction with teams.
 It is also necessary for employers to perform a risk assessment of workers’ home-based work stations and take steps to ensure they will be working in a safe and secure environment.
 If remote working involves working away from home and accessing company information via unsecured networks, in coffee shops or other public places, security policies may need to be strengthened to meet current data protection requirements.